abrolon87/lingovault_sinatra_MVC/README.md

 ## Installation
 1 - Clone this repository
 2 - Run `bundle install` to install the dependencies
-3 - Run `shotgun`
+3 - Run `rake db:migrate`
-4 - Go to the specified localhost in your terminal
+4 - Run `shotgun`
-5 - Enjoy!
+5 - Go to the specified localhost in your terminal

 ## Usage
 1 - Sign up or log in